tidyverse/tidyverse.org/content/blog/2020-04-dplyr-1-0-0-colwise/index.markdown

 ## Why `across()`?

-If you've tackled this problem with an older version of dplyr, you might've used one of the functions had an `_if`, `_at`, or `_all` suffix.
+If you've tackled this problem with an older version of dplyr, you might've used one of the functions with an `_if`, `_at`, or `_all` suffix.
 These functions solved a pressing need and are used by many people, but are now superseded.
-This means that they'll stay around, but will only recieve critical bug fixes.
+This means that they'll stay around, but will only receive critical bug fixes.

 Why did we decide to move away from these functions in favour of `across()`?

 1.  `across()` makes it possible to compute useful summaries that were previously impossible.
-For example, it's now trivial to summarise numeric vectors with one function, factors with another, and still compute the number of rows in each group:
+For example, it's now easy to summarise numeric vectors with one function, factors with another, and still compute the number of rows in each group: